william-warren/Autocomplete/README.md

 This project doesn't require a database, so you don't have to do any interesting setup.
 Just run the server!

 `python3 manage.py runserver`

+## Running the test

+This project uses a [cypress](https://cypress.io) test suite.
+You should `npm install` to make sure `cypress` gets installed.
+After that you can run `npm test` to start the `cypress` test runner.
+From there you can press the `Run All Specs` button.

+**Don't forget to start your django server before running your cypress specs**